anttikivi/unsung-anthem/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it are governed by the [Unsung Anthem Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you’re expected to uphold this code.
-Please report unacceptable behaviour to [venturesomestone@gmail.com](mailto:venturesomestone@gmail.com).
+Please report unacceptable behaviour to [antti@anttikivi.fi](mailto:antti@anttikivi.fi).

 ## How Can I Contribute?